MaxatTezekbayev/JupyterHub-Instructions/README.md

 python -m install numpy
 ```

-if you want to install package to other kernel, first list all enverinments:
+if you want to install package to other kernel, first list all enverinments (*jupyterhub* environment refers to **Python3** kernel):
 ```
 conda env list
 ```
-*jupyterhub* environment refers to **Python3** kernel.
 ```
-conda activate <env-name>
+conda activate pytorch1.6
 pip install numpy
 ```
 In order to deactivate conda environment: